 This website is a database, listing classes by topic.
 For each class, there is a sidebar that tells you what school offers it, how many students took it, and the instructor.
 Unfortunately, the class material only comes in a video lecture format.
 There are no assignments or other materials.

 OpenCulture has compiled a list of University free courses.
 In their list, they identify what form the lecture comes in (iTunes, Web video, YouTube, etc.).
-In addition to course listings, they also offer lists of free audio books, free textbooks, and free language lessons.
+In addition to course listings, they also offer lists of free audiobooks, free textbooks, and free language lessons.
 This site does not offer its own curriculum, but rather it compiles resources for easy navigating.

-This site is a bare bones archiving of math courses offered by New York University.
+This site is a bare-bones archiving of math courses offered by New York University.
 When you click on a class you like, it takes you to a list of files that are available as PDF documents.
 Perhaps the material is interesting, but the packaging is not done very well.

-Open Yale courses offers a great website that is easy to navigate and comprehensive.
+Open Yale courses offer a great website that is easy to navigate and comprehensive.
 There are a variety of subjects offered, which can either be downloaded as a zip file, or viewed online.
 Each lecture has a video (which was recorded during the actual course on campus), plus a transcript and a PDF of slides used during the presentation.

 Along the side, the video is broken into lecture chapters, so if you can’t finish the whole thing in one sitting, you can come back to it later.
 There is no need to sign up or create an ID.
 Yale has made it easy to take their courses.